1994 FIFA World Cup knockout stage: Brazil vs United States

 This was the third time that Brazil defeated the host nation of tournament, after Sweden in 1958 and Chile in 1962 (coincidentally, on these three occasions Brazil became world champion).

 Since the kick off, Brazil set the pace, controlling ball possession and playing it on United States field.
 Left-back Leonardo was the main source of attacking, but during the last minute of the first half, after a ball dispute just by sideline, he threw his elbow at Tab Ramos' jaw, breaking it, knocking the North American down and being sent off.
 Later, Leonardo was handed a four-match suspension, keeping him out of the remainder of the tournament.

 In the second half, Carlos Alberto Parreira put right-back Cafu on the left-back, benching Zinho.
 Even with one man down, Brazil kept the pace.
-At 72th minute, Romário recovery a ball possession on midfield, ran to opposite box and delivered it to Bebeto, who shoot just between Tony Meola and the post, giving Brazil the lead and the victory.
+In the 72nd minute, Romário recovered the ball in midfield, ran to the American's box and delivered it to Bebeto, who finished the play by shooting just between Tony Meola and the post.
+The United States were unable to respond, and Brazil held on for the win.